Future Cruise for 2019

 card for any purchases you do on board the ship.
 At the end of the cruise your

-of your meals (as many meals as you want, literally almost 24 hours a day).
+for all of your meals (as many meals as you want, literally almost 24 hours a

-There is generally one or more fancy 'specialty' restaurant on the ship that will charge a small fee
+day).
+There are several 'specialty' restaurants on the Grand that will charge a small fee

 special occasions.
-Normally you can eat in any of several dining rooms, multiple
+Normally you can eat in any of three dining rooms, multiple

 small cafe's, a large buffet, multiple lounges and bars, some with specialty